Being location independent is a way of working, a way of living and – more than anything – it’s a mindset, a way of being…

 Scheduling holidays around clients demands and projects was a nightmare and taking more than 3-4 weeks off was a bad career move and simply not the ‘done thing’.
 So snatched holidays here and there were idyllic but all too short.

-Today, our lives are very different…
+Today, my life is very different…

 So how did we got from the merry-go-round of the corporate rat race to the free-as-a-bird wanderings of a location independent lifestyle?